japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 `start` then starts the <<queryExecutionThread, stream execution thread>> (as a daemon thread).

-NOTE: `start` uses Java's link:++https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#start--++[java.lang.Thread.start] to run the streaming query on a separate execution thread.
+NOTE: `start` uses Java's ++https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#start--++[java.lang.Thread.start] to run the streaming query on a separate execution thread.

 NOTE: When started, a streaming query runs in its own execution thread on JVM.

 In the end, `start` pauses the main thread (using the <<startLatch, startLatch>> until `StreamExecution` is requested to <<runStream, run the streaming query>> that in turn sends a <<spark-sql-streaming-StreamingQueryListener.md#QueryStartedEvent, QueryStartedEvent>> to all streaming listeners followed by decrementing the count of the <<startLatch, startLatch>>).

-NOTE: `start` is used exclusively when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.md#startQuery, start a streaming query>> (when `DataStreamWriter` is requested to <<DataStreamWriter.md#start, start an execution of the streaming query>>).
+NOTE: `start` is used exclusively when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.md#startQuery, start a streaming query>> (when `DataStreamWriter` is requested to [start an execution of the streaming query](DataStreamWriter.md#start)).

 === [[checkpointFile]] Path to Checkpoint Directory -- `checkpointFile` Internal Method